Devin Singletary: Houston Texans

 On March 21, 2023, Singletary signed a one-year contract with the Houston Texans.

 Singletary began the 2023 season as the No. 2 running back to Dameon Pierce.
 In Week 4 against the Pittsburgh Steelers, he threw a touchdown pass to Dalton Schultz as part of a trick play.
 After an injury to Pierce, Singletary got the start in Week 10, and rushed for a career-high 150 rushing yards and a touchdown in a 30–27 win over the Cincinnati Bengals, earning AFC Offensive Player of the Week.
 In Week 15 against the Titans, he had 170 scrimmage yards in the 19–16 win.
 He finished the 2023 season with 216 carries for 898 rushing yards and four rushing touchdowns to go with 30 receptions for 193 receiving yards.

 New York Giants

 On March 14, 2024, Singletary signed a three-year, $16.5 million contract with the New York Giants.
 During Week 5, Singletary did not play due to injury, which allowed rookie Tyrone Tracy Jr. to eventually take over as starter due to him impressing the coaching staff, including head coach Brian Daboll.
 He finished the 2024 season with 113 carries for 437 rushing yards and four rushing touchdowns to go with 21 receptions for 119 receiving yards.

+Singletary finished the 2025 season with 119 carries for 437 yards and five touchdowns to go with 18 receptions for 151 yards.